Are You Suppressing Your Emotions or in Control of Them?

 - Get along with others more easily

-- And deal with problems more effectively
+- Deal with problems more effectively

-That takes care and practice but can be learned and nourished with some strategies:
+This takes care and practice but can be learned and nourished with some strategies:

 - Pay attention to how emotions impact your daily life